cs-pub-ro/operating-systems/chapters/software-stack/libc/drills/tasks/common-functions/README.md

 # Common Functions

-Enter the `common-functions/support/` folder and go through the practice items below.
+In the `common-functions` folder, run `make skels` to generate the code skeleton.
+Then, enter the `common-functions/support/src` folder and go through the practice items below.

 1. Update `string.c` and `string.h` to make available the `strcat()` function.
    Call that function in `main_string.c` and print the result.